bhrigu123/bhrigu123.github.io/source/_posts/2017-01-17-huffman-coding-python-implementation.markdown

 categories: Python, Code
 ---

-Huffman Coding is one of the lossless data compression techniques.
+[Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding) is one of the lossless data compression techniques.
 It assigns variable-length codes to the input characters, based on the frequencies of their occurence.
-The most frequent character is given the smallest length code. <br>
-(To read more: [Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding)) <!-- more -->
+The most frequent character is given the smallest length code. <br> <!-- more -->

 <center>
 	{% img [erimg] /images/huffman/huffman.png HuffmanCoding %}